 There are several factors:

 Less dead time.
-What happens once you eliminate the time wasted on commuting, on drawn-out internal meetings and other distractions?
-It means staff have more time to devote to core business tasks – i.e. the things that really matter.
+What happens once you eliminate the time wasted on commuting, drawn-out internal meetings, and other distractions?
+It means staff has more time to devote to core business tasks – i.e. the things that really matter.

 Higher engagement.
-So long as it’s combined with flexibility, remote working usually means that staff are better able to juggle their work and personal commitments.
-This positive work-life balance can help to free up time, energy and headspace; all of which are vital if you want staff to perform at their best.
+So long as it’s combined with flexibility, remote working usually means that staff is better able to juggle their work and personal commitments.
+This positive work-life balance can help to free up time, energy, and headspace; all of which are vital if you want staff to perform at their best.

 Self-responsibility.
 When it’s managed effectively, remote working tends to mean less over-the-shoulder supervision, with staff encouraged to take more responsibility for day-to-day task management.
 Far from being a recipe for slacking, this can actually mean that employees operate more effectively.
 In fact, a move away from micro-management is one of the best ways to boost both engagement and productivity.

 One of the biggest productivity barriers is when workflows get interrupted.
 Examples include technical issues, waiting for responses from co-workers, or simple process queries.
-Email is usually a poor channel for these types of query; those long threads can quickly become unwieldy.
-To avoid productivity logjams, the right videoconferencing, messaging and collaboration technology is essential.
+Email is usually a poor channel for these types of queries; those long threads can quickly become unwieldy.
+To avoid productivity logjams, the right video conferencing, messaging and collaboration technology is essential.

 Hardware-wise, make sure that portable doesn’t mean underpowered.
-If staff are running business software on devices that are below or close to the recommended minimum spec, then performance issues are inevitable.
-The same goes if employees are dialling into meetings on sub-par equipment or using consumer-grade communication apps.
+If staff is running business software on devices that are below or close to the recommended minimum spec, then performance issues are inevitable.
+The same goes if employees are dialing into meetings on sub-par equipment or using consumer-grade communication apps.